 Data Collection Notes

 The second quality check implemented were call backs to contacted households.
 The call backs were conducted by trained interviewers who are not part of the main data collection interviewers.
-Each day, 36 households that were contacted by the interviewing team are called by these call back interviewers.
+Each day, up to 36 households that were contacted by the interviewing team are called by these call back interviewers.
 The call back interviewers conduct a short interview with the household to confirm that the interviewer did indeed conduct the interview, that certain key elements were clearly stated to the respondent, that the interviewer conducted themselves in a professional manner, and other details on the interview process.
 Further, the call back team asked several time-invariant questions of the respondent to further confirm the interview was fully conducted and the interviewer captured the information correctly.
 Feedback from call backs were routed to the respective interviewers to improve on identified areas.
 Further, the call back interviewers also called households that were not successfully contacted by the main interviewer.
 In some cases, the call back interviewer was able to reach the household.
 In such cases, the case was sent back to the interviewer to conduct the interview.

 The third quality check was interviews with “mystery respondents”.
 These were interviews conducted with the monitoring team without the interviewer’s knowledge.
 Interviewers were given an assignment with pre-filled details from a household not selected for the NLPS but where the prefilled contact details routed the call to a member of the monitoring team.
 The mystery respondents were given pre-determined answers to questions in the questionnaire such that when the interviewer calls, they should provide those responses.
 A short questionnaire was also prepared for the mystery respondents to fill during or immediately after the interview to share their feedback on the interviewer’s performance.
-The feedback from this exercise were the routed to the interviewers to improve on areas highlighted by the monitoring team.
+The feedback from this exercise were routed to the interviewers to improve on areas highlighted by the monitoring team.

 As a result of these quality checks, some of the interviewers were dropped from participating in the survey.
 There were also regular check-ins to address questions and issues the interviewers might have.